 How to get a credit score without a Social Security number

-A credit score is a three-digit number that provides a brief overview of an individual’s personal credit.
-It significantly impacts important financial matters, such as whether or not you will be approved for lines of credit and loans
+A credit score is a three-digit number that provides a brief overview of an individual’s personal credit behavior.
+It significantly impacts important financial matters, such as whether or not you will be approved for lines of credit and loans.

 What is a credit score?

 A credit score is a three-digit number that reflects your credit history and is drawn from the information found on your credit report.
-Your credit report contains information pertaining to an individual's financial history, such as the amount of debt you carry and how you’ve managed that debt.
-Loans, lines of credit (credit cards), phone bills, electric bills, and other utility bills, and even medical bills are all featured in a credit report.
-Putting it simply, it contains a summary of any money owed and payment history.
+Your credit report contains information pertaining to an individual's financial history, such as the amount of debt they carry and how they have managed that debt.
+Loans, credit cards, phone bills, electric bills, and other utility bills, and even medical bills are all featured in a credit report.

-Financial history is reported to TransUnion, Experian, and Equifax, the three main credit bureaus in the U.S. Whenever you open a credit card, take out a loan or open any other financial account (including utility bills), that information is reported to the credit bureaus.
-The credit bureaus keep track of how to manage your debts — when you make payments on your debt and how you have paid your debts back.
+This credit management behavior is reported to the three main credit bureaus in the U.S.: TransUnion, Experian, and Equifax.
+Whenever you open a credit card, take out a loan, or open any other financial account (including utility bills), that information is reported to the credit bureaus.
+The credit bureaus keep track of how to manage your debts when you make payments to pay back your debt.
 The information reported to the credit bureaus is compiled in a credit report, and that information is used to calculate your credit score.

-Credit scores range from 300 to 850.
+Credit scores from the major scoring providers typically range from 300 to 850.
 The numbers are assigned a value which ranges from “excellent” to “poor” and is broken down as follows:

 The higher your credit score is, the better.
 Those who manage their debts responsibly receive a better credit score than those who don’t.
 For example, if you make payments on time and for the amount that is due, you don’t carry excessive amounts of debt, and you use your credit wisely, your credit score will be higher.
-However, if you carry a large amount of debt, you don’t make payments appropriately, and if any of your accounts are not in good standing, your credit score will be negatively affected.
+However, if you carry a large amount of debt, you don’t make on-time payments, or if any of your accounts are not in good standing, your credit score will be negatively affected.

 Why credit scores are important

-Your credit score is important because it can impact your financial well-being.
+Your credit score is important because it can impact your options and terms for financial products.
 Lenders and other financial institutions use your credit score, as well as the information found on your credit report, to determine your risk as a borrower.
-Those who have a high credit score are considered less of a risk because they are more likely to manage their debts responsibly; lenders will assume you’re more likely to repay the money you borrow in a timely manner.
+Those who have a high credit score are considered less risky because they are more likely to manage their debts responsibly; lenders will assume you’re more likely to repay the money you borrow in a timely manner.
 Individuals who have a low credit score are considered high risk because they are more likely to be irresponsible with their debt by making late payments, missing payments, or defaulting on loans.

 Here are the top four reasons your credit score is important: